Nagraj: Raj Comics By Sanjay Gupta

-The first five issues of Nagraj Series viz.
-(Nagraj, Nagraj Ki Kabra, Nagraj Ka Badla, Nagraj Ki Hongkong Yatra, Nagraj Aur Shango) were rebranded as Nagraj Yugarambh.

 Amazing friends of Nagraj

 Nagayana

 It was first intended to be a four-part mini-series, but later, the series was extended to include more issues.
 It's a story based on a hypothetical future world casting Nagraj and Super Commando Dhruva 25 years into the future.
 Largely based on Hindu epic Ramayana, the story narrowly follows the same storyline as of the epic, but with Raj Comics characters filling in the places of original characters.
 The reason for the extension of the mini-series was to tell various sub-plots and the series was finally declared to be an eight-part series.
 The last part is Iti Kaand, which is a 128-page issue released on 10 March 2009.
 The new series is as follows: